corda/corda-runtime-os/components/flow/flow-service/flow-pipeline-acceptance-test-coverage.md

 - Given two sessions receiving a session data event for one session and a session close event for the other resumes the flow with an error ✅
 - Given two sessions receiving session close events for both sessions resumes the flow with an error ✅
 - Given two sessions receiving a session data and then close event for one session and a session data event for the other resumes the flow  ✅
+- Given a session, if it receives an out of order close and then an ordered data event, the flow resumes  ✅

 ## Closing